Thunderstruck

 Full Send

-In the spirit of community and lifting women in industry up, the ladies will be pushing each-other to progress down the Fort Hill course & inspire those watching.
-For my first year, Thunderstruck welcomed 11 riders from across the US, Canada, Chile and Mexico.
+In the spirit of community and lifting women in industry up, the ladies will be pushing each other to progress down the Fort Hill course & inspire those watching.
+For my first year, Thunderstruck welcomed only 11 riders from across the US, Canada, Chile and Mexico.
+I’m thankful they trusted me and were willing to give me their time.
+Year 2 brought an additional few riders, making it to only 14 ladies and I still figured out how to grow the event.
+Year 3 more than doubled athlete attendance to 25 and year four is looking to host our max capacity of 27 riders.

 Thunderstruck is highlighting some of the best and freshest female free-rider mountain bikers to shine on the East Coast’s biggest jump line – Fort Hill.